kelseyotley/SA_tech_test/README.md

 4. Create/determine klaviyo profile (email address will act as conduit to trigger the Weekly Report Flow)
 5. Replace the following variables in your script:
 ##### Variable:
-      a. "api_key" - this is your private API key.
-You can create in Klaviyo > Accounts > Settings > API keys
+      a. "my_secret" - this is your private API key.
+You can create in Klaviyo > Accounts > Settings > API keys.
+Then input as a secret in Replit.

 ##### GetBookingPayload:
       a. "measurements" - choose preference for reporting measurements (ex: counts, sum_value)